hesara/mcont/README.md

 For further development of this add-on, the following tool-chain is recommended:
 - Eclipse IDE
-- m2e wtp plug-in (install it from Eclipse Marketplace)
+- m2e (install it from Eclipse Marketplace)
-- Vaadin Eclipse plug-in (install it from Eclipse Marketplace)
-- JRebel Eclipse plug-in (install it from Eclipse Marketplace)
+- command line git or EGit Eclipse plug-in (install it from Eclipse Marketplace)
 - Chrome browser

 ### Importing project

 Choose File > Import... > Existing Maven Projects

-Note that Eclipse may give "Plugin execution not covered by lifecycle configuration" errors for pom.xml.
-Use "Permanently mark goal resources in pom.xml as ignored in Eclipse build" quick-fix to mark these errors as permanently ignored in your project.
-Do not worry, the project still works fine.

 ### Debugging server-side

-If you have not already compiled the widgetset, do it now by running vaadin:install Maven target for mcont-root project.

 If you have a JRebel license, it makes on the fly code changes faster.
 Just add JRebel nature to your mcont-demo project by clicking project with right mouse button and choosing JRebel > Add JRebel Nature

-To debug project and make code modifications on the fly in the server-side, right-click the mcont-demo project and choose Debug As > Debug on Server.
+To debug project and make code modifications on the fly in the server-side, right-click the mcont-demo project and choose Debug As > Maven build... and use the goal jetty:run.
 Navigate to http://localhost:8080/mcont-demo/ to see the application.

-### Debugging client-side

-The most common way of debugging and making changes to the client-side code is dev-mode.
-To create debug configuration for it, open mcont-demo project properties and click "Create Development Mode Launch" button on the Vaadin tab.
-Right-click newly added "GWT development mode for mcont-demo.launch" and choose Debug As > Debug Configurations...
-Open up Classpath tab for the development mode configuration and choose User Entries.
-Click Advanced... and select Add Folders.
-Choose Java and Resources under mcont/src/main and click ok.
-Now you are ready to start debugging the client-side code by clicking debug.
-Click Launch Default Browser button in the GWT Development Mode in the launched application.
-Now you can modify and breakpoints to client-side classes and see changes by reloading the web page.

-Another way of debugging client-side is superdev mode.
-To enable it, uncomment devModeRedirectEnabled line from the end of DemoWidgetSet.gwt.xml located under mcont-demo resources folder and compile the widgetset once by running vaadin:compile Maven target for mcont-demo.
-Refresh mcont-demo project resources by right clicking the project and choosing Refresh.
-Click "Create SuperDevMode Launch" button on the Vaadin tab of the mcont-demo project properties panel to create superder mode code server launch configuration and modify the class path as instructed above.
-After starting the code server by running SuperDevMode launch as Java application, you can navigate to http://localhost:8080/mcont-demo/?superdevmode.
-Now all code changes you do to your client side will get compiled as soon as you reload the web page.
-You can also access Java-sources and set breakpoints inside Chrome if you enable source maps from inspector settings.

 ## Release notes

 ### Version 0.1.0-SNAPSHOT
-- ...
-- ...
+- ExtensibleBeanContainer that supports multiple subclasses of a bean class with different properties
+- NullProperty - a read-only Property implementation that always returns null as its value

+See the features list below for more information

 ## Roadmap

 This component is developed as a hobby with no public roadmap or any guarantees of upcoming releases.
 That said, the following features are planned for upcoming releases:
-- ...
+- Support for BeanIdResolver
+- More efficient handling of metadata
-- ...
+- Possibly filtering support

 ## Issue tracking